[Location/Adventure] Fever-Dreaming Marlinko (2015)

-As a point of criticism, some of the hooks contain references to Misty Isles of the Eld (another supplement I am confident I shall get too in time) and the upcoming What Ho, Frog Demons?, which makes this section less usefull on its own.
+As a point of criticism, some of the hooks contain references to Misty Isles of the Eld (another supplement I am confident I shall get too in time) and the upcoming What Ho, Frog Demons?, which makes this section less useful on its own.
 I am curious about the mention of a Beet God now though.

 What city supplement would be complete without some adventuring locations?
-Marlinko gives us two fully fleshed out adventuring locations: The mansion of the hideous strigoi lady Szara, which can be expected to be the site of various acts of thievery and probably vampire slaying, and the temple of the Cult of the Blood Jesus.
+Marlinko gives us two fully fleshed out adventuring locations: The mansion of the hideous strigoi lady Szara, which can be expected to be the site of various acts of knavery and probable vampire slaying, and the temple of the Cult of the Blood Jesus.
 I like the quasi-three dimensional nature of the maps, which somehow manages to be clear and useful.

 The mansion of Lady Szara itself is alright, in many ways a traditional adventure, with traps and various undead creatures scattered about.
 The charm lies mainly in the detail.
 A wight major domo with face powder to disguise his true nature.
 Zombie maids.
 The bizarre Eld Envoy and his four-armed giant ape slaves (10% chance to be encountered naked in a bed with lady Szara smoking lotus powder).
 So too the treasure.
-Alongside a dusty silver tea set we also find the odd dimensional hopping brooch with the command word written on the back backwards, as well as a collection of Eld BDSM worth 100 gp to a collosal pervert (like, say, Medved).
+Alongside a dusty silver tea set we also find the odd dimensional hopping brooch with the command word written on the back backwards, as well as a collection of Eld BDSM worth 100 gp to a colossal pervert (like, say, Medved).
 Charming but not mindblowing.
 A noteworthy detail that I like is that some elements in the dungeon change if the Chaos Index in the city goes up!
 7 out of 10.

 Vast alcoves of the boiled skeletons of the dead fill the catacombs of the 3-year old cult, as it has been grave robbing with a view of retro-baptizing the bodies of the deceased.
-Adventurers who manage to free and return an agressive badger from the sacrifical animal pen to a little girl will be led to a secret stash containing wonderous treasure.
+Adventurers who manage to free and return an aggressive badger from the sacrificial animal pen to a little girl will be led to a secret stash containing wondrous treasure.
 A robo-dwarf engineer.
 “A brand-new, richly-woven tapestry covers the north wall, depicting Father Jack preaching to his flock as nun-maenads rip apart a puzzled-looking goat in the foreground.”
 About 7.5 out of 10, as this one leaves more room for interaction with various NPCs and is less likely to descend into a slaughterhouse (at least until the nun-maenads are encountered).
 Various links with adventure hooks throughout the city make this one feel very firmly “embedded” within the city proper.

 No city supplement would be complete without silly legal codes, and Marlinko provides in spades.
-Contrada Officials may ignore the law almost entirely when on official duty, and various crimes of passion arising from theological or philosophical debate tend to be ignored by the hideously corrupt and silly Rada that lords over Marlinko with a hap-hazardly clenched indifferent sort of fist.
+Contrada Officials may ignore the law almost entirely when on official duty, and various crimes of passion arising from theological or philosophical debate tend to be ignored by the hideously corrupt and silly Rada that lords over Marlinko with a haphazardly clenched indifferent sort of fist.
 Punishments are given for various categories of crime, but all but the most grievous of charges can generally be escaped by copious application of gold pieces, which is excellent.
 Slandering the reputation of the City is taken very seriously though.
 To emphasize the long-standing tradition of confidence-cons in Marlinko, 2 sample cons are given for the kind and benevolent GM to unleash upon his unsuspecting players.

-Further adventures are facilitized by 3 hooks, along with some notes on the guardians and the type of treasure one is likely to encounter in these locations.
-Perhaps unsuprisingly for a city adventure, all of them involve burglary and the theft of various nebulous objects, and the last one involves breaking and entering into the Tomb of the Five Gods (see also getting class XII hoards is hard) and will probably involve deiling with extremely angry and grouchy demi-gods.
+Further adventures are facilitated by 3 hooks, along with some notes on the guardians and the type of treasure one is likely to encounter in these locations.
+Perhaps unsuprisingly for a city adventure, all of them involve burglary and the theft of various nebulous objects, and the last one involves breaking and entering into the Tomb of the Five Gods (see also getting class XII hoards is hard) and will probably involve dealing with extremely angry and grouchy demi-gods.

 What else?
 Like Ursine Dunes, Marlinko makes use of the Chaos Index, which increases by entering weird locations or slaying certain persons and which decreases by the clearing of chaotic dungeons or the slaughter of various chaotic creatures.
-As the Chaos Index goes up, the city starts suffering from increasingly strange events, street brawls, rioting, mass hallucionations, wandering monsters and elaborate Tiger bouts.
+As the Chaos Index goes up, the city starts suffering from increasingly strange events, street brawls, rioting, mass hallucinations, wandering monsters and ever-more elaborate Tiger bouts.

 GP that is spent on fashionable apparel provides additional experience at the GM’s discretion.
 Bizarre creatures may be purchased in the city bazaar.
 A nice collapsible 24 foot pike with workable rules.
-Rates for assasination, spells cast, the qualifications for purchase of animated wooden statues of pantsless barbarians, hirelings hired (treating them well nets you benefits with the hirelings guild, treating them poorly nets you their wrath), and so on and so forth.
-Even real-estate may be aquired (which grants additional xp at a 1 xp for 2 gp ration).
+Rates for assassinations, spells cast, the qualifications for purchase of animated wooden statues of pants-less barbarians, hirelings hired (treating them well nets you benefits with the hirelings guild, treating them poorly nets you their wrath), and so on and so forth.
+Even real-estate may be acquired (which grants additional xp at a 1 xp for 2 gp ration).
 Of final note (alongside the functional but somewhat clunky Tiger wrestling rules) are the carousing rules, inspired by longstanding OSR figure Jeff Rients.
 Gp may be spent on nights boozing and wenching for direct xp gain, but with a caveat.
 Inexperienced carousers risk Losing their shit, which adds all manner of complications, weddings, crabs, waking up to a serial killer hovering over you, and so on and so forth.
-Carousing costs and events are different for each Contrada.
+Carousing costs and random events are different for each Contrada.